schafik/bangla/1_demographics.md

 The following section has questions based on the 10 step ladder; the first being the worst and the tenth being the best.

 ###communal respect
-A quarter of respondents feel they have stree cred:
+A quarter of respondents feel they have street cred:
 ![plot of chunk unnamed-chunk-19](figure/unnamed-chunk-19-1.png)

 ###life: right now